emmahmoraa254/printf/README.md

     _printf("%p\n", (void *)str);
 }
 ```

 Output:

 ```
 0x561a6d7bab5d
 ```

 #### %

 A `%` is written.
 No argument is converted.
 The complete conversion
 specification is `%%`.

 Example:

 ```
 int main(void)
 {
     _printf("%%\n");
 }
 ```

 Output:

 ```
 %
 ```

 ## More Examples :thumbsup:

-To print the address of Holberton School in the format "972 Mission St., San
+To print the address of ALX in the format "972 Mission St., San
-Francisco, CA 94103" where *street*, *city* and *state* are pointers to strings:
+Francisco, CA 94103" where _street_, _city_ and _state_ are pointers to strings:

 Example `main.c`:

 ```
 #include "main.h"